Table of Contents

 8- Tooth ache

-The sap of plant is applied topically.
+The sap of the plant are applied topically.

 9- Uterine tonic